dikpaal/AI-Sustainable-Trading-Platform/README.md

 # 🍃 AI Sustainable Trading Platform

-EcoCircle is an AI-powered sustainable marketplace platform.
+EcoCircle is an AI-powered sustainable trading platform.
 The application helps users sell used items or explore creative upcycling ideas with AI-generated suggestions, all while promoting eco-friendly decisions through sustainability scoring and buyer-seller matchmaking.

 ---